 Gulf markets rebound after virus-fuelled rout

-Most stock markets in the Gulf ended higher on Wednesday, tracking a wider rebound in oil prices and equities after a selloff triggered by worries that the Omicron variant of the coronavirus could resist existing vaccines.
+DUBAI: Most stock markets in the Gulf ended higher on Wednesday, tracking a wider rebound in oil prices and equities after a sell off triggered by worries that the Omicron variant of the coronavirus could resist existing vaccines.

 Saudi Arabia’s benchmark index gained 0.8%, with Al Rajhi Bank rising 1.7% and Banque Saudi Fransi finishing 8.1% higher.